trunk-io/docs/check/configuration/supported/checkov.md

 # Checkov

-**Checkov** is a linter for Cloudformation, Security, Terraform and Docker.
+[**Checkov**](https://github.com/bridgecrewio/checkov) is a linter for Cloudformation, Security, Terraform and Docker.

-You can enable the Checkov plugin with
+You can enable the Checkov linter with:

 ```shell
 trunk check enable checkov